Blog Posts

 Product catalog management is an internal process focused on organizing and ensuring product data is updated and accurate.

-The goal is a system that is standardized across all sales channels that allows you to sort, retrieve, and update your catalog based on fields such as product title, description, prices, SKUs, and vendors with high levels of variance across products or categories.
+The goal is a system that is standardized across all sales channels that allows you to sort, retrieve, and update your e-commerce product catalogs based on fields such as product title, description, prices, SKUs, and vendors with high levels of variance across products or categories.

 This becomes especially important for large ecommerce retailers with multiple vendors or multi-seller marketplaces as the input product data can vary quite a bit from seller to seller which can lead to issues when standardizing internally.